RGring/drlnd_projects/p1/Report.md

   *input layer(37) | hidden layer(64) | hidden layer(64) | output layer(4)*

 * **Dueling**: As basis the vanilla network is taken.
-The output layer will be replaced by two streams, that will be later be fused together.
+The output layer will be replaced by two streams, that will be later fused together.
   + Value Stream: *hidden layer(1)*
   + Advantage Stream: *hidden layer(32) | hidden layer(4)*